-The financial statements of Compassion Australia comply with the Australian Accounting Standards: Reduced Disclosure Requirements as issued by Australian Accounting Standards Board (AASB).
+The financial statements of Compassion Australia comply with the Australian Accounting Standards: Reduced Disclosure Requirements as issued by Australian Accounting Standards Board (AASB) as they pertain to not-for-profit entities.
 Australian Accounting Standards set out accounting policies that the AASB has concluded would result in financial statements containing relevant and reliable information about transactions; events and conditions.
 Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.